GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <em><span>Chair</span></em><br /><span>Institute of Neurodiversity (ION)</span>
     </p>
     <p>
-      <span>Charlotte Valeur has over 35 years of experience in finance, primarily as an investment banker in Denmark and UK.
+      <span>Charlotte Valeur has over 35 years of experience in finance, primarily as an investment banker in Denmark and the UK.
 She is an experienced FTSE Chair, Non-Executive Director and corporate governance expert, serving on a variety of boards – as well as delivering training and advising boards in corporate governance through her company Global Governance Group.</span>
     </p>
     <p>
       <span>Charlotte has been a director of 8 public companies and also has board experience with a range of unlisted companies including international engineering firm Laing O’Rourke, BT Pension Fund and Chair of Institute of Directors U.K.</span>
     </p>
     <p>
-      <span>She is an author and visiting Professor in governance and leadership at University of Strathclyde.</span>
+      <span>She is an author and visiting Professor in governance and leadership at the University of Strathclyde.</span>
     </p>
     <p>
-      <span>Charlotte is an advocate for equality underpinning this with action by founding Not for profit Board Apprentice and the Institute of Neurodiversity.</span>
+      <span>Charlotte is an advocate for equality, underpinning this with action by founding not for profit Board Apprentice and the Institute of Neurodiversity.</span>
     </p>
     <p>
       <em><span>Panelist: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d2bs1a"><em><span>Neurodiversity at Work: Creating Inclusive Work Futures</span></em></a>